WWF, FAITH &

 WWF INDONESIA SUPPORTS SUSTAINABLE MERIT RELEASE IN CENTRAL KALIMANTAN

-Earlier this year, WWF Indonesia was invited by a representative of the Ministry of Religious Affairs from the Buddhist community in Central Kalimantan to discuss sustainable merit release.
+In 2025 WWF Indonesia was invited by a representative of the Ministry of Religious Affairs from the Buddhist community in Central Kalimantan to discuss sustainable merit release.

 The representative, charged with supporting Buddhist institutions, councils, organisations, Sunday schools, teachers, temples and communities, asked WWF to help them understand which species could be released in what locations, so as not to disturb the natural balance of the ecosystem.